 2020 MATLAB Boot Camp

-hosted by the Losert Lab and the UMD-NCI Partnership for Integrative Cancer Research
+hosted by the Losert Lab and the NCI-UMD Partnership for Integrative Cancer Research

 The Losert Lab and the NCI-UMD Partnership for Integrative Cancer Research hosts a week long annual MATLAB Boot Camp for students and researchers interested in a basic introduction to MATLAB image analysis, but who are coming from a limited programming and/or MATLAB background.
 The boot camp will provide an introduction to MATLAB with an emphasis on image processing and analysis.
 Beyond basic MATLAB functions and image analysis, students will learn developed algorithms such as object tracking, 2D and 3D segmentation, and applications of basic image processing functions, such as background subtraction.
 In later sessions, students will have the opportunity to work on their own projects by applying image analysis to their own data with the help of the researches from the Losert Lab.

 "The content and pace were great!
 You guys were amazing!
 I'd definitely recommend this to anyone who wants to learn the basics of image processing and doesn't have much MATLAB experience!" —2015 Boot Camp Participant